go-aah/docs/static-files.md

 ---
 # Static File's Delivery

-To serve static files, it can be directory or individual file.
-This section optional one, for e.g: RESTful APIs doesn't need this section.
-Static files are delivered via `http.ServeContent`.
+Framework provides flexible way to serve static files.
+It can be set of files from directory or individual file.
+This section optional one, for e.g: RESTful APIs typically this section is not needed.
+Static file is delivered using `http.ServeContent`.

 **Supported features:**